 La Matin Dimanche writes that “In areas like construction… the French are boycotted: They are judged to be lazy and grumpy and pretentious by the companies".

 Including a condition that stipulates candidates must be "Swiss or resident in Switzerland" is in fact against the law because of the 1999 agreement Switzerland signed with the EU over freedom of movement that requires citizens of both countries be treated equally.

 To avoid breaking the laws La Matin Dimanche said recruitment firms would often demand applicants must have a high level of German even when it is not needed, knowing this will reduce the chances of a French candidate applying.

 The Swiss newspaper also claims that Swiss banks are put off recruiting French workers, because they are worried they might turn into whistleblowers.

 This follows the recent case of Pierre Condamin-Gerbier, the former employee of Reyl and Cie bank, who recently handed over to authorities in Paris a list of French politicians he claimed had secret bank accounts in Switzerland.

 The French work ethnic has not just come under scrutiny from foreigners.

 French author Aurélie Boullet (alias Zoé Shepard) caused uproar when she published the book ‘Absolument Dé-bor-dée!’ (‘Absolutely Snowed Under!’), an ironic account of work in a fictional town hall, based on her own experience.

-Boullet told The Local earlier this year that although the French did have certain issues such as an obsession with meetings, it was nevertheless unfair to criticize the work ethic of all French people.
+Boullet told the The Local earlier this year that although the French did have certain issues such as an obsession with meetings, it was nevertheless, unfair to criticize their work ethic of all French people.

 “There’s no single work ethic in France, but rather there are many,” she said.
 “It depends on the people directing a company.
 Some [directors] inspire a real energy, instilling a “quality” approach – with regular assessments to see if the client and the public are satisfied.”